acollamati/starchat-doc/docs/index.md

 * _lastTravStateIs(state-name)_: check if the last traversed state is state_name
 * _prevTravStateIs(state-name)_: check if the last but one traversed state is state_name
 * _distance("forget.*", ..., "pass.*")_: score based on the (cosine) distance between the query and the list of words in the argument.
+* _checkDayOfMonth_: Check if the current time is Equal, LessOrEqual, Less, Greater, GreaterOrEqual to the argument which  is an integer between 1 and 31
+  * first argument is the day of the month: a number between 1 and 31
+  * second argument is the operator: any of Equal, LessOrEqual, Less, Greater, GreaterOrEqual
+  * third argument is the timezone: UTC, GMT, UT, CET, UTC+<N>, UTC-<N>, GMT+<N>, GMT-<N>, UT+<N> or UT-<N> where N is a number between -18 and +18.
+Default is CET
+* _checkDayOfWeek_: Check if the current time is Equal, LessOrEqual, Less, Greater, GreaterOrEqual to the argument which is an integer between 1 (MONDAY) and 7 (SUNDAY)
+  * first argument is the day of the week: a number between 1 and 7
+  * second argument is the operator: any of Equal, LessOrEqual, Less, Greater, GreaterOrEqual
+  * third argument is the timezone: UTC, GMT, UT, CET, UTC+<N>, UTC-<N>, GMT+<N>, GMT-<N>, UT+<N> or UT-<N> where N is a number between -18 and +18.
+Default is CET
+* _checkHour_: Check if the current time is Equal, LessOrEqual, Less, Greater, GreaterOrEqual to the argument time in EPOC
+  * first argument is the hour: a number between 0 and 23
+  * second argument is the operator: any of Equal, LessOrEqual, Less, Greater, GreaterOrEqual
+  * third argument is the timezone: UTC, GMT, UT, CET, UTC+<N>, UTC-<N>, GMT+<N>, GMT-<N>, UT+<N> or UT-<N> where N is a number between -18 and +18.
+Default is CET
+* _checkMinute_: Check if the current minutes are Equal, LessOrEqual, Less, Greater, GreaterOrEqual to the first argument
+  * first argument is the minute: a number between 0 and 59
+  * second argument is the operator: any of Equal, LessOrEqual, Less, Greater, GreaterOrEqual
+  * third argument is the timezone: UTC, GMT, UT, CET, UTC+<N>, UTC-<N>, GMT+<N>, GMT-<N>, UT+<N> or UT-<N> where N is a number between -18 and +18.
+Default is CET
+* _checkMonth_: Check if the current month is Equal, LessOrEqual, Less, Greater, GreaterOrEqual to the argument which is an integer between 1 (JANUARY) and 12 (DECEMBER)
+  * first argument is the month's number: an integer between 1 and 12
+  * second argument is the operator: any of Equal, LessOrEqual, Less, Greater, GreaterOrEqual
+  * third argument is the timezone: UTC, GMT, UT, CET, UTC+<N>, UTC-<N>, GMT+<N>, GMT-<N>, UT+<N> or UT-<N> where N is a number between -18 and +18.
+Default is CET
+* _checkTimestamp_: Check if the current time is Equal, LessOrEqual, Less, Greater, GreaterOrEqual to the argument time in EPOC
+  * first argument is the timestamp: a timestamp in EPOC (in seconds)
+  * second argument is the operator: any of Equal, LessOrEqual, Less, Greater, GreaterOrEqual

 <!--Only if you have loaded a Word2Vec model: